+System Setup \mathcal{S}.
 When the system is initialized,

-- the TSP creates a public key pair (pkTSP, skTSP) and together with the TC partitions the map of the country (or region under consideration) into small cells, forming a grid that overlaps the relevant area.
-Let $\mathcal{C}$ be a mapping from GPS coordinates (lat, long) to a cell number c.
+- The TSP creates a public key pair (pk{TSP}, sk{TSP}) and together with the TC partitions the map of the country (or region under consideration) in small cells, forming a grid that overlaps the relevant area.
+Let \mathcal{C} be a mapping from GPS coordinates (lat, long) to a cell number c.
 These cells must be small enough to provide the desired granularity level for road pricing.
-The function $\mathcal{P}$ assigns to each cell c and time t the corresponding road price p. - the OBU stores a ticket list T, which is initialized to the empty list. - the SE of a vehicle generates its own public key pair (pk, sk).
-The public key is registered by the TSP and the public key pkTSP of the TSP is stored in the SE and in the OBU.
-The SE has a counter balance, which is initialized to zero.
-It also has a register time, which represents the SE's local notion of time and can only be increased.
-This register is updated during a successful Update or Declare protocol execution.
+The function \mathcal{P} assigns to each cell c and time t the corresponding road price p. - The OBU stores a ticket list T which is initialized to the empty list. - The SE of a vehicle generates its own public key pair (pk, sk).
+The public key is registered by the TSP and the public key pk{TSP} of the TSP is stored in the SE and in the OBU.
+The SE also has a counter balance which is initialized to zero.